hjwp/www.obeythetestinggoat.com/content/testing-docker-with-pytest.md

 ```

-So you can see that's a very integration-ey, end-to-end test -- it does a real POST request, to a place where it expects to see an actual webapp running, and it expectes to see a real, connectable database spun up and ready for it.
+So you can see that's a very integration-ey, end-to-end test -- it does a real POST request, to a place where it expects to see an actual webapp running, and it expects to see a real, connectable database spun up and ready for it.

 Now this test runs in about 10 seconds - not super-fast, like the milliseconds you might want a unit test to run in, but much faster than our FT, which takes 5 or 6 minutes.
 And, meanwhile, we can actually write this test first.
 To write an isolated, mocky test, we'd need to know the docker-py API already, and be sure that it was going to work, which we weren't.